fxrhan/Vigenere-Cipher-Encoder-and-Decoder/README.md

 Any suggestion and feedback is welcome.
 You can message me on facebook
 - [Contact on Instagram] @fxrhanansari
 - [Contact me on Gmail] fxrhanansari@gmail.com
+- [Contact me on Twitter] : @fxrhanansari
+- [Contact me on LInkedIn] : https://linkedin.com/in/farhan-ansari-386991215